Section 3 - Summary and Call to Actions

 Purpose:

-Runs the job template created in the previous workflow AI Insights and Lightspeed prompt generation
+Runs the job template created in the previous workflow AI Insights and Lightspeed prompt generation to generate a playbook from the AI prompt.

 What it does: